pkseeg/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- NLP
+- Statistics
+- ML
-- nlp
+- Sports Analytics (basketball/tennis/football)
-- statistics
+- Business Management
-- machine learning
+- Skyrim

 # Education to show in About widget
 education: